SHORT syndrome

 What is SHORT syndrome?

-This rare disease is a multi-system genetic condition, meaning it affects multiple systems and organs of the body.
+SHORT syndrome is a rare multi-system genetic condition, meaning it affects multiple systems and organs of the body.

 There are currently less than 50 cases of this rare disease recorded worldwide, to date.